Faithjf/Virtual_internship_FORAGE/README.md

 The last part is, data cleaning is paramount to effective data analysis and decision making.

 # TASK 2
+I was tasked to present a report on the aproaches i will take to complete the analysis.
 To fulling get a view of my task 2, please open the data_insights_presentation file.
 To view all the details of the Exploration analysis, click [here](https://github.com/Faithjf/Virtual_internship_FORAGE/blob/main/Data_insights_presentation.pptx).

+## Python Data Wrangling
+In this stage, i cleaned, transformd, aggregate and visualize the dataset.
+All the steps involved in cleaning and wrangling the data before visualization are fully documented [here](http://localhost:8888/notebooks/Documents/Portfolio%20Projects%20highlights/KPMG_task/New_customer_EDA.ipynb)
 # TASK 3

 Task 3 is the genral presentation of visuals.
 The data_visualization_presentation file has the full report documentation.
 Here is the link to the [view_dashboard_insights](https://github.com/Faithjf/Virtual_internship_FORAGE/blob/main/Data_visualization_presentation.pptx) in powerpoint presentation with conclusions and recommendations.